 Identify and Eliminate Security Vulnerabilities

-Looking for and proactively removing security weaknesses is crucial to maintaining high levels of file integrity.
-Depending on your budget and the team's skill set, you can search for vulnerabilities either on an in-house level or hire an external team of security professionals.
+Proactively identifying and removing security weaknesses is crucial to maintaining high levels of file integrity.
+Depending on your budget and the team's skill set, you can either search for vulnerabilities in-house or hire an external team of security professionals.

 Read our article on vulnerability assessments to learn how the pros evaluate a system for weaknesses.
 You can also take the analysis a step further and organize a penetration test to see how the system responds to real-life breach attempts.